(SK-3036) (Presentation Only) Overview of Construction Claims and Disputes

 Time/Room: WED 9:15-11:30/Room 4

-This presentation discusses the 11 basic types of construction claims included in most standard contracts used throughout the U.S. – AIA, ConsensusDOCS, EJCDC, etc. The webinar outlines the entitlement and causation elements of each type of claim that the claimant must demonstrate to justify their right to prevail.
-The webinar highlights the following types of construction claims – claims for directed changes; constructive changes; differing site conditions; directed suspensions of work; constructive suspensions; force majeure events; delays; accelerations; constructive accelerations; terminations for convenience; and, terminations for default.
+This presentation discusses the 11 basic types of construction claims included in most standard contracts used throughout the U.S. – AIA, ConsensusDOCS, EJCDC, etc. It outlines the entitlement and causation elements of each type of claim that the claimant must demonstrate to justify their right to prevail.
+The presentation highlights the following types of construction claims – claims for directed changes; constructive changes; differing site conditions; directed suspensions of work; constructive suspensions; force majeure events; delays; accelerations; constructive accelerations; terminations for convenience; and, terminations for default.
 The presentation also identifies several types of owner claims against contractors.
 The elements of the burden of proof required of all claimants are presented.
 The basic requirements concerning damages are covered.
-A discussion of claims under various project delivery methods and a summary of an accepted claims preparation and analysis methodology are included in this webinar.
+A discussion of claims under various project delivery methods and a summary of an accepted claims preparation and analysis methodology are included.
 The presentation will conclude with an outline of various dispute resolution methodologies.

 (SK-3059) (Presentation Only) Feng/Richards Method and Application Using Power BI

 Today, we have an unlimited compository of data, computer engines capable to return results faster than a blink of an eye, and tools available to everyone.
 These technological advances allow us to expand on our current methods to increase accuracy, precision, and time of decision making.
-As a follow up to Skills and Knowledge of AACE 2018, Power BI, we will continue the track with review of intermediate level features and explain the application of the Feng/Richards Method.
+As a follow up to the 2018 AACE presentation, Power BI, we will continue the track with review of intermediate level features and explain the application of the Feng/Richards method.

 (SK-3103) (Presentation Only) Intelligent Forecasting Using Earned Value Management - Extensions of Tradition S-Curve Analytics

 Time/Room: MON 2:15-3:15/Room 2